-In class

-In the first instance, all children receive "Quality First Teaching" from their Class Teacher which includes work set to a level that provides appropriate challenge for each child.
-In each classroom, the teacher routinely provides scaffolded resources to help the children in their class, such as high frequency word mats, multiplication grids, writing slopes, pencil grips, coloured overlays for reading, modelled writing, working walls etc. Child friendly learning approaches such as Kagen strategies and Talk for Writing/Reading strategies are also used to engage the pupils and support their learning.
+In class In the first instance, all children receive "Quality First Teaching" from their Class Teacher which includes work set to a level that provides appropriate challenge for each child.
+In each classroom, the teacher routinely provides scaffolded resources to help the children in their class, such as high frequency word mats, multiplication grids, writing slopes, pencil grips, coloured overlays for reading, modelled writing, working walls etc. All staff will be aware of individual learning profiles completed by the SENCO which supports the Pupil Passport and learning targets.